jamesmh/PersonalBlog/source/_posts/refactoring-legacy-monoliths-first-steps.md

 # We're Thinking...

 So we're thinking about the core issues and what we need to do to solve them.
-We'll keep moving along in the next part of the series.
+In the next part of the series, we'll look at trying to convince management that we do in fact need to change how software is made in our organization.

 **Let me know what you think about the topic in the comments!** Thanks for reading!